algorithmiaio/dev-center/_pages/platform/SAML-authentication-org-management.md

 Security Assertion Markup Language (SAML) is an open standard that allows an identity provider (IdP) to pass authorization credentials to a service provider (SP).

-SAML authentication allows a user to use SAML assertions in order to log in to the platform.
+SAML authentication allows a user to use SAML assertions in order to authenticate to the platform.
 If configured, permission tags can be extracted from the SAML assertion and can be used to facilitate external management of organization membership and user security roles.

 This feature is available to [Algorithmia Enterprise](/enterprise) users who have configured SAML and external organization management functionality only.
 {: .notice-enterprise}

 #### Use cases
--  Allowing user login through SAML
+-  Allowing user authentication through SAML
 -  Using an external management platform for user permission (admin/sudo)
 -  Using an external management platform for granting/revoking organization membership/administration privileges
 -  Creating local users that represent validated users verified through SAML
--  If the system is configured to accept these tags for SAML login and an attribute with the configured name is not included in your assertion, an error will be thrown.
+-  If the system is configured to accept these tags for SAML authentication and an attribute with the configured name is not included in your assertion, an error will be thrown.
 If an empty array is provided for this attribute then all permissions will be removed.

-#### Logging in with SAML
+#### Authenticating with SAML

-To enact a service provider-based login please click on the "sign in with SAML" button on the login page.
-You will either be auto logged in or redirected to your identity provider to confirm your credentials.
+To enact a service provider-based authentication please click on the "sign in with SAML" button on the login page.
+You will either be authenticated automatically or redirected to your identity provider to confirm your credentials.

 ![SAML login button](/developers/images/post_images/saml/saml-login-button.png)